hbakardzhiev/javaTask/README.md

 The resource folder is where the user has to copy the files that are to be read and parsed from the backend.

 The current project has Github Workflow to fix formating of the .java files to the Google Java codestyle.

+The main function `readFile()` does the parsing of the txt files using the following:
+  - uses hashMap to store the found digits and their position.
+  - tracks end of rows using `isEndOfLine()`.
+  - `isASCIIDigit()` checks whether the current character is digit if it is, then it adds the position to the hashMap
+  - returns an async future result

 # Dealing with HTML Markup
 TODO